coderrio/Coderr.Documentation/docs/getting-started/index.md

 ![](steps.png)

 1. You need to discover errors.
 Traditionally it's typically done by scanning log files or by receiving errors reports from users.
-2. Once you receive an error report, you need to see if it's for an already known error or if it's a duplicate error report.
+2. Once you receive an error report, you need to see if it's for an already known error or if for a new one.
 3. When you have a list of errors, you want to work with the most important one.
 4. When you have selected an error, you need to be able to reproduce it so that you are sure that you are correcting the correct part of the code base.
 5. Once you are sure about the cause, you can correct the error.